saguilarDevel/schc-sigfox/docs/test_setup.md

 ### Test case 5 - Testing LoPy, Sigfox Cloud and Google Cloud Function

-With the Google Cloud Function properly working, is possible to test the communication between the LoPy4 and the Google Cloud Function, using the Sigfox Cloud as the LPWAN GW.
+With the Google Cloud Function (GCF) properly working, is possible to test the communication between the LoPy4 and the GCF, using the Sigfox Cloud as the LPWAN Radio GW.

 ![example request](images/schc_sigfox_diagrams_1.png)

 The SCHC fragments are send from the LoPy to the Sigfox Cloud using the Sigfox radio network.
 Then, the Sigfox Cloud routes the messages to the end point previously configured (the Google Cloud Function URL).
 The messages arrive to the GCF that responds accordingly.
 If an ACK needs to be sent (in case of uplink communication), then the GCF will respond with a JSON file that contains the information required by the Sigfox Cloud to route the answer back to the device.

 The response provided from the GCF has the format shown below.
-This format is provided by SC in the [sigfox docs](https://support.sigfox.com/docs/acknowledge).
+This format is provided by Sigfox in the [documentation](https://support.sigfox.com/docs/acknowledge).
 ```json
 {    "device_id":{
         "downlinkData":"deadbeefcafebabe"